xxzcool/scoremodel/README.md

 ## Version Records
+#### scoremodel 1.0.0 2018-01-31
+- Travis CI building pass, first stable version release.

 #### scoremodel 0.2.0 2018-01-29
-- Add an auxiliary function of 'insertElement'.
-- Fix bug of 'psi': add two parameters of bins number and binning method, and set its percentage to a minima if the bin is missing for avoiding calculation failure.
+- Rename some output files of 'preBinningFun'.
 - More flexible of 'convertType': rename function from 'convertToFactor' to 'convertType'.
 Add two parameter of toType and vars to integrate three types of conversions and be able to specify converted variables.
-- Rename some output files of 'preBinningFun'.
+- Fix bug of 'psi': add two parameters of bins number and binning method, and set its percentage to a minima if the bin is missing for avoiding calculation failure.
+- Add an auxiliary function of 'insertElement'.

 #### scoremodel 0.1.0 2018-01-22
 - First release.